Child Support Division

 General Frequently Asked Questions

 Q. I am not being allowed parenting time with my child like I think I should be.
 What can I do?

-A. The Child Support Enforcement program does not provide services relating to the establishment or enforcement of parenting time.
+A. The Child Support Division does not provide services relating to the establishment or enforcement of parenting time.
 There are a number of things, however, that may be helpful for you to know.

 - The enforcement of child support and the enforcement of parenting time are separate issues.
 Child support and parenting time are both considered to be rights of the child.
 Because a child is denied one right does not mean that the child should be denied another right.
 Therefore, nonpayment of child support does not excuse frustration of parenting time, nor does frustration of parenting time excuse nonpayment of child support.

 - If you wish to pursue a parenting time issue in court, you have the option of either hiring an attorney to represent you or representing yourself.
 If you need assistance with a parenting time issue, you may wish to hire an attorney.
 If you believe you cannot afford to hire an attorney, you may be able to get legal help at a reduced cost.
 See the State Bar Association of North Dakota's (SBAND's) website under Resources for the Public for more information on the options available.

 You may also wish to represent yourself (that is, without an attorney's help).
 If so, the North Dakota Supreme Court's website has forms and instructions available through Self Represented Visitation Assistance Forms.
 These forms and instructions are to be used only if there is already a court order giving you or the other parent parenting time rights.

 - You may be awarded reasonable attorney's fees and costs.
 State law at N.D.C.C. § 14-09-24 provides that, in a court proceeding in which there is a dispute over parenting time, the court shall award the obligor reasonable attorney's fees and costs if the court determines there has been willful and persistent denial of parenting time rights by the obligee.